 This not only helps you build a brand that your audience trusts, but also helps you get the word out about your business much further.

 Here are some statistics that should convince you about the power of social media and how it can positively affect your business.

 71% of consumers who were on the receiving end of a good social media service experience from a brand are more likely to refer…

-- There are 2.56 billion mobile social media users globally, which equals to a whopping 34% penetration;
+There are 2.56 billion mobile social media users globally, which equals to a whopping 34% penetration;

 Which is as much as 58 times higher than that of Facebook and 120 times more than what a business would see on Twitter.

-These stats prove why more and more brands are investing in social media advertising to reach out to their target audience.
+These stats prove why more and more brands are investing in social media marketing strategy…

 However, it is necessary that you focus on the right priorities if you want to achieve success with social media marketing.

 Every brand using social media should realize that at the end of the day, it is a tool that you need to use efficiently in order to get results.

-Not only that, you will also be able to recognize campaigns that are failing due to certain factors.
+Not only that, but you will also be able to recognize campaigns that are failing due to certain factors.

 By understanding your valuable social media KPIs, you can tailor your campaign to match your customers’ needs and your business goals.

 But as it turns out, successful social media KPI tracking is much more than that.

-- Reach: How many people come across your brand
+- Reach: How many people come across your brand in their news feed?

 - Engagement: How often you engage with your target audience (current and new followers alike)?

-- Conversions: How many people convert into paying customers
+- Conversions: How many people convert into paying customers?

 Let’s look into each of these areas and analyze some of the crucial social media KPIs.
 And see how you can measure them the right way:

-#1 of Social Media KPIs to Focus on: Reach
+Social Media KPIs To Focus On: Reach

 In order to survive on social media and make your presence felt, your content needs to get noticed by your audience.

 So if you don’t focus on improving your reach then you are leaving a lot of money on the table.

 Even though reach is nothing new, and it has been an age old KPI when it comes to measuring the success of your marketing campaign.

-- Number of Followers or Fans
+1. Number of Followers or Fans

 However, it is necessary to keep in mind that having thousands of followers or fans becomes irrelevant if they don’t engage with your brand.

 2. Number of Impressions Generated